metal-lungs/metal-lungs/README.md

  <p align="center">
    <a

-Fair warning, i tend to have trouble with my emotions, so i can snap at people easily, or get easily emotional. it's never in between. i am also a yumeshipper, and i tend to get jealous over my favorite characters.
-I have a problem with Sharing.
-If you don't like it, please either block me and hide me, and not make a huge deal out of it. i am mentally ill, so please iwcare at all times.
+Fair warning, i tend to have trouble with my emotions, so i can snap at people easily, or get easily emotional. it's never in between. i'm sensitive to a certain degree, and can have mood swings often. during these, i usually don't talk unless with someone who's close to me. iwcare is highly appreciated. please don't be scared to int, i love meeting new people!! ^_^
 </div>

 <p align="center">